-There is no formula or bright-line rule for determining alimony in New Jersey.
+There is no formula or bright-line rule for determining spousal support in New Jersey.
 Instead, the court must analyze all the statutory factors to determine an appropriate amount under the unique circumstances of each individual case.

 Can a spouse limit their exposure to alimony by having a prenuptial agreement?

 Yes.
-Like a waiver of alimony in a property settlement agreement, the parties are free to limit their respective exposure/entitlement to alimony, so long as the terms are entered into knowingly and voluntarily.
+Like a waiver of spousal support in a property settlement agreement, the parties are free to limit their respective exposure/entitlement to alimony, so long as the terms are entered into knowingly and voluntarily.
 See FAQ’s regarding prenuptial agreements.

 Can a person request alimony after the divorce?